-Whether you’re still employed, have recently moved to a new employer, or lost a job due to the global coronavirus pandemic, you may participate in an employer-sponsored 401k plan as part of your retirement portfolio.
-One of the most widely used investment vehicles for retirement, 401k plans allow you to contribute to your future in a tax-friendly way.
+For many individuals, this includes participating in an employer-sponsored 401k plan as part of a retirement portfolio.
+One of the most widely used investment vehicles for retirement, 401k plans allow you to contribute to your future with tax efficiency.

-Helpful Tips to Optimize Your 401k Plan from a Stock Market Crash
+How to Optimize Your 401k Plan for Volatility

 1. Make Sure You Have a Solid Plan That Aligns with Your Long-Term Goals.